Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Introduction

-For example, historical data might show that both a student's grades in high school and the make of car his parents drive to the university visit day are predictive of success in university.
-Suppose, for simplicity, that success in high school is causally related to success in university, but that make of parents' car is not.
 If the university admissions process put large weight on high school grades, that would incentivize students to invest effort in performing well in high school, which would also observably pay off in university, which would reinforce the emphasis on high school grades.
 If the admissions process put large weight on the make of car in which students arrive to the visit day, that would incentivize renting fancy cars for visits.
 However, this would result in a different distribution over the observed student variables, and on this modified distribution the correlation between cars and university success would be \emph{weakened}, and therefore the admissions formula would not perform well.
 In future years, the university would naturally correct the formula to de-emphasize cars.